osano/cookieconsent/README.md

 <script src="http://cc.silktide.com/cookieconsent.min.js"></script>
 ```

+The package is also available from bower and can be installed using `bower install --save cookieconsent2`

 ## Customisation
 To customise the Cookie Consent plugin, you can provide an options object before including it.